List of cinemas in the Netherlands

-There are 137 movie theaters and 31 arthouse cinemas in the Netherlands, with a total of ca. 675 screens, in addition to 79 small arthouse cinemas and a number of adult movie theaters.
-The main movie theater chains in the Netherlands are Pathé, Vue and Kinepolis.
+There are over a hundred cinemas in the Netherlands, in addition to 79 small arthouse cinemas and a number of adult movie theaters.
+The main cinema chains in the Netherlands are Pathé, Vue and Kinepolis.

 Pathé

-Pathé Theatres B.V. is part of the Pathé Cinémas chain with 75 movie theaters with 730 screens (2004), mainly in France, which in turn is part of Pathé.
-Pathé Theatres B.V. operates a chain of theaters (most multiplex) in the Netherlands:
+Pathé Theatres B.V. is part of the Pathé Cinémas chain, which in turn is part of Pathé.
+Pathé Theatres B.V. operates the following cinemas (most multiplex) in the Netherlands: